 by Annie Fox Derek

-Note from the editors – Annie Fox Derek is a renown herbalist, gardener, and plant witch who will be offering EARTH: A World-Altering Course on Plant Magic and Medicine in collaboration with Carolyn Elliott, founder of WITCH, and Crystal Woodling, another celebrated plant witch, this November.
+Note from the editors – Annie Fox Derek is a renown herbalist, gardener, and plant witch who will be offering EARTH: A World-Altering Course on Plant Magic and Medicine in collaboration with Carolyn Elliott, founder of WITCH, and Crystal Woodling, another celebrated plant witch, this spring.
 Join the WITCH email list using the forms on this page to be notified when the course opens for registration.

 Like many of you, I’m sure, I used to try to blend in to the muggle world as best I could.
 In fact, I have a particular, fox-like, affinity to being able to shape shift and play with invisibility.